Foundation Pharmacists training

-From an early stage in the pre-registration year, we provide opportunities for our trainees to participate in the ward-based clinical services team, which has responsibility for medicines management within the Trust.
+From an early stage in the foundation training year, we provide opportunities for our trainees to participate in the ward-based clinical services team, which has responsibility for medicines management within the Trust.
 This enables trainees to combine clinical knowledge and pharmacy practice and work both independently and with other colleagues.

 Throughout the training year, our trainees will be given small tasks and goals to help enable them to reach their full potential.
 They will also benefit from the support of their named tutor as well as a number of pharmacists/technicians with many years combined knowledge and experience.
 Trainees attend dedicated tutorials, provided in conjunction with neighbouring hospitals and community pharmacies.
 They also have regular visits from a UEA placement supervisor.

 Our overall aim is to help our trainees to grow and develop into confident, competent, patient focused practitioners.

 If you want to work in a modern, forward thinking, busy but friendly environment why not come and join our lovely team!!!

 The trainee will be fully supported in the dispensary and receive adequate training in all areas as follows:-

 • The assembly of prescribed items (including the generation of labels) for inpatients and outpatients.

 • Handing out prescriptions and counseling patients as appropriate.